Sewerbird/sewerbird.github.io/content/nendsame_rpg/_posts/2012-10-12-System - Possible Fight Mechanic.md

 ---
 layout: post
-title: System - Possible Fight Mechanic
+title: A Fight Mechanic
+tagline: System
 ---

 I've been running some playtests to figure out a satisfying way